Assumption, Illinois: 2020 census

+Income and poverty

 The median income for a household in the city was $46,563, and the median income for a family was $57,083.
 Males had a median income of $32,692 versus $20,761 for females.
 The per capita income for the city was $24,281.
 About 12.6% of families and 10.3% of the population were below the poverty line, including 13.8% of those under age 18 and 13.5% of those age 65 or over.

 Education

 Until 1992, Assumption was served by the Assumption School District #9.
 Since 1992, Assumption has been served by the Central A&M School District, which also includes the village of Moweaqua, as well as the nearby rural areas.
 Central A&M Middle School (grades 6–8) and Bond Elementary School (preK-2) are located in Assumption, as well as the school district office.

 Enrollment at the middle school is approximately 170 students.

 Assumption is also home to Kemmerer Village, a private Presbyterian childcare agency, named for donor Philip Kemmerer who willed 400 acre to "the orphans and friendless poor of all denominations" in 1884.
 Originally known as Kemmerer Orphan Home, the facility opened in 1914.
 In 1930, the named was changed to Kemmerer Children's Home.
 Eventually the name became Kemmerer Village.